danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 I've been on the other side of the interview process at times and approach it with a legitimate curiosity about the candidate's experience.
 For example, if a candidate has listed both Kafka and RabbitMQ on their resume, then I'm going to ask them about that - such as what worked well and didn't work well on projects where they used these, what different behaviour did they observe on the projects that used these, what would they do differently if starting those projects anew, when would they use one vs the other, etc.

-The "fairness" doctrine would suggest that I must ask every candidate the exact same list of questions.
+The fairness doctrine would suggest that I must ask every candidate the exact same list of questions.
 But if interviewing another candidate that hasn't used any messaging systems, would it really be fair to ask them questions about Kafka and RabbitMQ?

 It's important to recognize that different candidates have different strengths and bring different valuable skills to the table.
 A one-size-fits-all approach can exclude talented individuals who would excel in the actual work environment.
 By offering alternative assessments, companies can create a more equitable hiring process that better identifies the most qualified candidates, regardless of their performance under artificially high-pressure conditions.